 Ideally you want to use an itinerary that has a digital map, or you can make one yourself.
 That way you can easily navigate from one spot to the next with just your phone, and if you decide to go off the general path a bit, you can easily get back to where you need to be.

-My 3-Day London Itinerary has a Digital Map included, which helps you follow the itinerary each day, plus also shows you which of my recommended food spots are near to you when your tummy starts to rumble, and I’ve even pinpointed where public toilets are along the route.
+Our London Itineraries all have a Digital Map included, which helps you follow the itinerary each day, plus also shows you which of our recommended food spots are near to you when your tummy starts to rumble, and we’ve even pinpointed where public toilets are along the route.

 Free London itineraries can be helpful, but now you know some of the pitfalls behind using them, and why they could hinder your London experience.